Bhuvanlakhera23/sim2real_go2_rl/README.md

 This documentation walks through the complete setup for controlling a Unitree robot using ROS 2, Unitree SDK2 (Python), and Isaac Gym.
 It covers installation, communication setup, low- and high-level control, digital-twin simulation, and wireless operation.

 ---
-## 1. Add the Repository Signing Key (Required for go2 robots which have legacy systems)
+## 1. Add the Repository Signing Key (Required for go2 robots which have legacy systems) (This step is to be only done only once with the robot)
 ```bash
 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys F42ED6FBAB17C654
 ```